ninad-hapase/1/README.md

 Access the application at http://127.0.0.1:8000/

-Done By :- Vishakh Shetty
+Done By :- Ninad Hapase

-Div - J - 46
+Div - J - 37

 Pimpri Chinchwad University